Treatments for Meniere's disease

 N-acetyl cysteine - may thin mucus and help ears to drain

 You can see the common theme above among all these nutrient roles.
 This is to combat oxidative stress, reduce inflammation and to improve blood flow.
-By using supplementation to help achieve this you allow your body to do this naturally by supporting your immune system.

 As stated above, supplementation works in synergy with a healthy diet and is not meant to replace food.